Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 So don’t do it to yourself.

-3. The Injustice Of Chronic Pain
+3. The Feeling Of Injustice

 We all know that chronic pain isn’t fair.

-In fact not being fair is an understatement.
+In fact, not being fair is an understatement.

 It's a random sh*tstorm that you are left to deal with everyday of your life mostly through no fault of your own.